1995 San Diego Chargers–New York Giants game: Broadcast information

 At the time that this game was played, the National Football League (NFL) had been scheduling a Saturday afternoon doubleheader of games during the last few weeks of the season.
 Both games would be broadcast nationally, with one game carried by Fox, which in 1995 held the broadcast rights to the National Football Conference (NFC), and the other carried by NBC, which held the broadcasting rights to the AFC.
-The NFL would later add a third game to their Saturday schedule, which was aired in prime time on either ABC or ESPN, and would keep this schedule until the end of the 2005 season, after which the NFL decided to schedule Saturday games much more sporadically.
+The NFL would later add a third game to their Saturday schedule, which was aired in prime time on either ABC or ESPN, and would keep this schedule until the end of the 2005 season, after which the NFL decided to schedule Saturday games on a more irregular basis.

 Since this was an interconference matchup, the broadcast rules of the day dictated that the broadcasting rights for the game would belong to the network holding the visiting team's conference broadcast rights.
 Since the Chargers were members of the AFC, that meant that NBC would carry the game.
 Marv Albert provided the play-by-play, with Cris Collinsworth as the analyst and Will McDonough reporting from the sidelines.

 The Chargers' radio broadcast was carried by flagship XETRA-AM, with Lee Hamilton as play-by-play.
 The Giants' broadcast was produced by WFAN but carried over its then flagship WOR, with Bob Papa and Dick Lynch in the booth.
 The game was also carried nationally by CBS Radio Sports.

 In an odd scheduling coincidence, this game was the second time the Chargers had played on a Saturday in three weeks; two weeks earlier, they had played the Arizona Cardinals in another interconference affair (the Cardinals, at the time, were in the same division as the Giants and would continue to be until the end of the 2001 season).
 That game also became notable for the ill-received experiment by Fox to use a two-man, analyst-only broadcast team.